 At work I sometimes show up with a hickey-like gi mark running it’s way across my neck or face.
 Round, fingertip size splotches serve as little beliers of the death grip someone had on my wrist the day before and talk to my co-workers for me.
 They tell of a life outside the cozy walls we find ourselves confined by; they speak of impact, and of violence, the kind which most people avoid.
 The rules of polite conversation prevent most from asking what kind of trouble has befallen me, and that’s fine.
 The bruises can whisper to people about what I do in my free time, because I don’t want to talk about it.

 Occasionally people do ask why I am bruised up or why I am limping.
 I usually say I hurt myself exercising.
 If pressed, I will tell them the specific means by which an injury occurred; I do Brazilian jiu jitsu.
-It is the near inevitable follow up questions that are the well spring for my desire to not talk about it.
+It is the near inevitable follow up questions that are the reason for my reluctance to talk about it.
 “What is it that?”
 It’s a martial art.
 “Like karate?”
 No, not at all.
 It’s grappling based.
 “Oh, like wrestling?”
 A little, but only in the vaguest sense.
 “Do you want to be a fighter?”
 Uh-huh.
-Nearing forty years of age is when most really great careers in the fight game take off.
+Nearing forty years of age isn’t when most really great careers in the fight game take off.
 “Can you kick my ass?”
 I don’t know, but if I can, jiu jitsu will not likely have much to do with it.
 “Why do you do that?”
 I don’t know.
 I don’t want to talk about it.

 BJJ occupies a similar space to MMA.
 People have heard of it, have maybe seen it a little, and yet even a negligible grasp on how it works doesn’t curb the ignorant pontificating that dominates public discourse on the matter.
 I once sat cringing on my sister’s couch, while I listened to some guy give a detailed and completely false account of the way UFC fighters go about purposefully breaking their hands in order to strengthen them.
 As someone who keeps up a ruthless pursuit of even the most minute details of the MMA world, and who has actually broken his hand only to have it heal as a disfigured shadow of its former self rather than a better, stronger version of the original, I can tell you the mess this blockhead peddled was patently wrong.
 I hear things like this all the time; rarely with such unbridled and proud ignorance, but more often than not, when the topic of fighting comes up, I remain quiet.
 I’m too obsessive and I remember everything I read; the burden of caring enough to know enough keeps me silent, lest I spend many a conversation correcting people’s inaccuracies and coming off like a pedantic dick.
 So I don’t talk about it.